 Application for a TPA must be filed at least 10 business days in advance of when the TPA is required.
 If any construction is involved, application must be filed at least 20 business days in advance of when the Construction Permit is required.
 The Fire Department of the City of New York (FDNY) must be notified at least five (5) business days in advance of the Event, and must approve the application prior to SBS's issuance of the TPA.

 Compliance with accessibility requirements may be subject to review by Mayor's Office of People with Disabilities (MOPD).

 Civil Penalty for Work without a Permit

-Work Without A Permit, is subject to Civil Penalty under Article 213 of the New York City Building Code, and 1 RCNY §102-04.
+Work Without A Permit is subject to Civil Penalty under Article 213 of the New York City Building Code, and 1 RCNY §102-04.
 Applicants are required to obtain and maintain valid Work Permits.
 If there is any change in the scope of work, timely Post Approval Amendments reflecting the changes must be filed for review and approval, prior to commencing work on the changed scope.

-Department of Building Construction Codes
+NYC Department of Buildings (DOB) Construction Codes

-Department of City Planning Zoning
+NYC Department of City Planning (DCP) Zoning

 FEMA FIRM and Preliminary-FIRM Panels